JavaScript Debouncing and Throttling

 Twitter Scrolling Issue

-Twitter face such issue in 2011.
-When scrolling fast, the UI Freeze as no of post fetching from server using AJAX were more.
-That time fetch was not invented.
+Twitter faced such an issue in 2011.
+When scrolling fast, the UI froze because the number of posts fetching from the server using AJAX was excessive.
+At that time, fetch was not invented.
 They added a delay of 250ms between two functions to resolve this issue.

 That is why we need to understand both debouncing and throttling in depth.